ABOUT OUR TEAM

 Belinda Wright, Staff Attorney, APD and DPS DNA Mixture Projects

 A native Houstonian, Belinda graduated from Rice University as a first-generation college student with a B.A. in Legal Studies and a University Certification in Spanish Translation.
 Belinda earned her J.D. from the University of Houston Law Center, where she was honored for her advocacy and brief-writing skills with membership in The Order of the Barristers.
 After law school, Belinda served as a law clerk to The Honorable Judge Marvin Teague on the Texas Court of Criminal Appeals before joining the criminal defense law firm of Maloney & Yeager in Austin, where she specialized in complex state and federal litigation at both the trial and appellate level with an emphasis on white collar crime.
 When partner Frank Maloney was elected to the Court of Criminal Appeals in 1990, Belinda returned to the Court as The Honorable Judge Maloney’s Briefing and Research Attorney.
 Belinda is admitted to practice in Texas, is a member of the Texas Criminal Defense Lawyers Association, and is fluent in Spanish.
-Belinda has five daughters and the added blessing of a granddaughter.
+Belinda has five daughters and the added blessing of five grandchildren.

 Christen Chipman, Investigator, APD DNA Review Project